 - Beware of free prescription samples (or coupons and rebates).
 They sound appealing, but they are often for expensive, name-brand medications.
 That’s fine while the samples last.
 But since doctors don’t like to change a medication if it’s working, you could get stuck paying full price after the samples run out.

 - Before accepting a free sample, talk to your doctor about whether you can afford that medication in the long term.
 If it’s something you’ll only need for as long as the samples last, take advantage of the freebie!

 If you’re already taking medication, there are two things to know:

-Never stop taking a prescribed medication or reduce your dosage because you can’t afford to fill the prescription.
+Never stop taking prescribed medication or reduce your dosage because you can’t afford to fill the prescription.
 Some medications can cause side effects if they’re adjusted or stopped without a doctor’s advice.

 Never use someone else’s medicine.
 Even if the person has the same health condition you do, medications work differently for different people.

 If you can’t afford to refill a prescription, call the prescribing doctor.
 Say you’re having a hard time affording your meds and need some advice.
 It’s not unusual these days for people to ask for this kind of help, and doctor’s offices often know how to get it or put you in touch with someone who can.

 Navigating your way through the health care system can be confusing (even for adults).
 That’s why it’s a good idea to have a parent, relative, doctor, school counselor, or social worker help you connect with a mental health professional.

 But what if you want to get counseling without a parent (or guardian) knowing?
 In many states, teens can be given mental health treatment without parental consent.
 When you call a clinic, hospital, or therapist, ask about your state’s rules on parental consent for mental health services.
 And, when you see a counselor, find out about the rules when it comes to filling a prescription.
 Even if you can get confidential care, your parents may need to give the OK to fill prescriptions.